-The Unified Planning Work Program (UPWP) describes the federally funded planning activities that the Regional Planning Commission (RPC) will conduct and products that will be created in state fiscal year 2022.
-The UPWP covers four Metropolitan Planning Areas (MPAs) in southeast Louisiana: New Orleans, South Tangipahoa, Slidell, and Covington-Mandeville.
+The Unified Planning Work Program (UPWP) describes the federally funded transportation planning activities that the Metropolitan Planning Organization (MPO) will conduct and the products that will be created in state fiscal year 2023.
+The UPWP covers four Metropolitan Planning Areas (MPAs) in southeast Louisiana: New Orleans, South Tangipahoa, Slidell, and Covington- Mandeville.